RaghavSrivastava25/Mediqwik/README.md

 ---

 ## Project Overview
 Welcome to the Mediqwik project!
 Your task is to develop the backend and enhance specific frontend functionalities for a pharmacy e-commerce website.
-We have provided a screen recording and the frontend code, which you can use as a reference.
+We have provided the url to the deployed web app, a screen recording and the frontend code, which you can use as a reference.
 However, the final submission **must match the provided design exactly**.

 ---